firezone/firezone/rust/gui-client/docs/intended_behavior.md

 1. Expect the zip to contain a single directory in the root of the zip, to prevent zip bombing
 1. Expect two subdirectories in the zip, "connlib", and "app", with 2 files each, totalling 4 files

+## Upgrade checklist (Linux)

+TODO

+## Upgrade checklist (Windows)

+1. Close the Firezone GUI
+1. Run the new MSI
+1. Run the Firezone GUI

+## Un-install checklist (Linux)

+TODO

+## Un-install checklist (Windows)

+1. Quit the Firezone GUI
+1. Go to "Add or Remove Programs"
+1. Search for Firezone and click "Uninstall"

 ## Settings tab

 - Pressing Enter on a text field immediately saves and applies the settings